 (b) A report reflecting that purpose filed by the owning entity with the Securities and Exchange Commission.

-(9) Notwithstanding any other provision of this Section 2.1, “Affiliate” includes any Entity determined by the Public Utility Commission of Texas (PUCT) to be an Affiliate.
+(9) Notwithstanding any other provision of this Section 2.1, “Affiliate” includes any Entity determined by the Public Utility Commission of Texas (PUCT) to be an Affiliate.(10) When referring to the “Affiliate” of an LSIPA Designated Company, “Affiliate” shall be defined in accordance with paragraphs (1)-(7) above, except that the term “Market Participant” as used in paragraphs (1)-(7) above is replaced with “LSIPA Designated Company.”
+Critical Electric Grid Equipment

+(1) Equipment that, if destroyed, degraded, misused, or otherwise rendered unavailable would, within 15 minutes or less of its mis-operation, non-operation, or required operation, adversely impact the reliable operation of ERCOT System Infrastructure.
+Redundancy of affected facilities, systems, and equipment shall not be considered when determining adverse impact.
+Critical Electric Grid Equipment also includes equipment used to access the ERCOT Wide Area Network (WAN) or Market Information System (MIS).

+(2) This definition only applies to equipment that may be remotely accessed or controlled.

+(3) For Load Resources, this definition only applies to equipment used to send and receive ERCOT telemetry and ERCOT Dispatch Instructions.

+(4) For purposes of this definition, “reliable operation of ERCOT System Infrastructure” means operating elements of ERCOT System Infrastructure within equipment and electric system thermal, voltage, and stability limits so that instability, uncontrolled separation, or cascading failures of ERCOT System Infrastructure will not occur as a result of a sudden disturbance, including a cybersecurity incident, or unanticipated failure of system elements.

+Critical Electric Grid Services

+Services provided by a vendor relating to the operation, control, monitoring, maintenance, or use of Critical Electric Grid Equipment.

 ERCOT System Infrastructure

-The transmission, distribution, and generation assets that comprise the ERCOT System and the physical and virtual cyber assets used to control the ERCOT System.
+The Transmission Facilities, distribution facilities, Resources, Settlement Only Generators (SOGs), and Emergency Response Service (ERS) Resources that comprise the ERCOT System and the physical and virtual cyber assets used to control the ERCOT System.

+Lone Star Infrastructure Protection Act (LSIPA) Designated Company

+An Entity that meets any of the company ownership (including Affiliates) or headquarters criteria listed in Texas Business and Commerce Code, Sections 117.002(a)(2)(A)-(b)(2)(B) or Texas Government Code 2275.0102(a)(2)(A)-(b)(2)(B).

+Lone Star Infrastructure Protection Act (LSIPA) Designated Country

+China, Iran, North Korea, Russia, or a country designated by the Governor as a threat to critical infrastructure pursuant to Texas Business and Commerce Code, Section 117.003 or Texas Government Code, Section 2275.0103.

 2.2 ACRONYMS AND ABBREVIATIONS

+LSIPA Lone Star Infrastructure Protection Act

 16.1.3 Market Participant Citizenship, Ownership, or Headquarters

 (1) An Entity is not eligible to register or maintain its registration with ERCOT as a Market Participant if the Entity:

-(a) Is a person who is a citizen of China, Iran, North Korea, Russia, or a country designated by the Governor as a threat to critical infrastructure pursuant to Texas Business and Commerce Code, Sections 113.003 or 2274.0103, added by Act of June 18, 2021, 87th Leg., R.S., Ch.
-975 (S.B.
-2116); or
+(a) Is a person who is a citizen of a Lone Star Infrastructure Protection Act (LSIPA) Designated Country; or

-(b) Is an Entity that meets any of the company ownership (including Affiliates) or headquarters criteria listed in Texas Business and Commerce Code, Sections 113.002(a)(2)(A)-(b)(2)(B) or 2274.0102(a)(2)(A)-(b)(2)(B), added by Act of June 18, 2021, 87th Leg., R.S., Ch.
-975 (S.B.
-2116).
+(b) Is an LSIPA Designated Company.

 (2) If an Entity meets any of the above listed criteria solely due to the citizenship, ownership, or headquarters of a wholly owned subsidiary, majority-owned subsidiary, or Affiliate, the Entity may be eligible to register as a Market Participant if it certifies that the subsidiary or Affiliate at issue will not have direct or remote access to or control of ERCOT’s Wide Area Network (WAN), Market Information System (MIS), or any data from such ERCOT systems.